holidayextras/WorkerJS/README.md

 WorkerJS allows easy clustering of many Workers - all the Workers in a cluster appear as a single object, invoking a function on the cluster will send the request to every Worker in the cluster and the callback will fire when every Worker in the cluster has finished.

-WorkerJS will even benchmark our browser to determine the most effective number of Workers to spawn in order to maximise throughput.
+WorkerJS can benchmark a users browser to determine the most effective number of Workers to spawn in order to maximise throughput.

 ##Overview